What to Eat on an Ulcerative Colitis Diet and What to Avoid Eating.

 Alcohol.
 Be it beer, wine, hard cider, or the hard stuff, restricting alcohol can help control your flare-ups.
 The reason is that these drinks can interfere with your prescribed and over-the-counter medicines.
 Thus, if you drink alcohol, you increase your risk of relapse.

-What to Eat on an Ulcerative Colitis Diet During a Flare:
+What to Eat?
+Ulcerative Colitis Foods During a Flare:

-Eating during an Ulcerative Colitis flare needs to be approached with caution.
+Selective Ulcerative Colitis foods during a flare is something that needs to be approached with caution – especially initially.
 When you are in pain, feeling bloated, and just don’t feel like eating, choose foods that are easy to digest.